HYUNSEONG-KIM/UILC/docs/main/main.md

 We can get power weight map for the given region.

-If we can allocating power to the dimension, it is enough to apply to design.
+If we can allocating power to the dimension, it is enough to apply to design optimization algorithm.
 For whom want to get a result for source distribution, we can use local quatization of power weight map for each non zero points.

 1 dimension: